M4he/PSU-AOTI-MemEdit-Helper/README.md

 ## How to build a standalone exe

+1. First, download the [AOTI_memory_edit_helper.CT](https://raw.githubusercontent.com/M4he/PSU-AOTI-MemEdit-Helper/main/AOTI_memory_edit_helper.CT) file.
-1. Open Cheat Engine and load the `.CT` file using "File" > "Load".
+2. Open Cheat Engine and load the `.CT` file using "File" > "Load".
 You may deny the script execution when prompted.
-2. Use "File" > "Save as..." to open the "Save file as" dialog.
+3. Use "File" > "Save as..." to open the "Save file as" dialog.
-3. At the bottom of the "Save file as" dialog change the file type to "Cheat Engine Trainer Standalone (*.EXE)".
+4. At the bottom of the "Save file as" dialog change the file type to "Cheat Engine Trainer Standalone (*.EXE)".
-4. In the "Exe Trainer Generator" dialog, select "Target is 32-bit", use the "Change EXE Icon" and use any icon file from your PC (otherwise generation will fail) and press "Generate".
+5. In the "Exe Trainer Generator" dialog, select "Target is 32-bit", use the "Change EXE Icon" and use any icon file from your PC (otherwise generation will fail) and press "Generate".

 ## Usage instructions